hefox/panel_node_restrict/README.txt

-1) It restricts access to panels node's panel content/layout and layout selection to "administer panel node content" permission, with the purpose of making making panel node content/layout a super-role like task.
+1) It restricts access to panels node's panel content/layout and layout selection to "administer panel node content" permission, with the purpose of making making panel node content/layout a super-administrator like task.
 2) If set to under it's setting page (admin/build/panels/settings/panel-node-restrict), It shares panel content/layout among nodes connected via a translation id (using the source translation's panel content).